 .(must include principles of light and electricity).

-General Biology with laboratory (one course)*
+General Biology with laboratory (one quarter or semester)*

 *Students pursuing a post-baccalaureate degree should verify current admission requirements for that specific program.